rusefi/rusefi_documentation/FAQ_Ignition.md

 ## I need an ignition module, what now?

 Most older coils will need this and some cars have them as standard.
 These are not to be confused with the EDIS module that some ECUs require that is a more complex unit that does some of the functions for those simpler ECUs.
+Lots of users have already had to tackle this issue so there is a host of options that can be found by **searching the forum.**

 There are several available modules some are listed on the Ignition components list.
 [List of ignition components](Vault_Of_Ignition_Parts)